-Looking to find some u-u-unbelievable letter U printables for your kindergarten students or preschoolers?
+Looking to find some u-u-unbelievable letter U worksheets for your kindergarten students or preschoolers?

 Below you will find 15+ worksheets that are packed with letter u coloring pages, printable activities, and more!

-Your younger children will learn all about letter U sounds, letter identification, proper letter formation, and letter u words.
+Your younger children will learn letter U sounds, letter recognition skills, proper letter formation, and letter u words.

-These free printables are perfect to go along with any letter of the week curriculum!
+These free printables are perfect to go along with any letter of the week curriculum as your journey through early literacy skills!

-Below you will find a preview of all of the worksheets.
+Below you will find a preview of all of the fun activities.

-This is another vowel, which can be tricky to teach.
+This is another vowel, which can be tricky to teach your young learners.
 I always include my notes and tips to help you teach, so be sure to read them before diving into the material.

 There is a link at the bottom of this post that will take you to a digital download pdf file for all of the sheets.